datagovuk/dgu-vagrant-puppet/README.md

     sudo apt-get install rubygems git
     sudo gem install librarian-puppet

+And move the dgu-vagrant-puppet repo to the place where it would end up if using Vagrant:

+    mv dgu-vagrant-puppet /vagrant

-All further steps are to be carried out from the ssh session undeer the user 'co'  on this target machine.
+All further steps are to be carried out from the ssh session under the user 'co' on this target machine.

 ## 2. CKAN source - download from Github